 Example: Odysseus tells stories while someone moves in on his wife

 The Odyssey establishes dramatic irony by informing the audience of what is happening on Ithaca and leaving Odysseus unaware.
 Though Odysseus’ ultimate goal is to return to his home island, he doesn’t know just how urgently he is needed there or what will meet him upon his return.

 It creates tension

-Ultimately, these effects all add up to one thing: in medias res is an excellent tool to create tense and dynamic writing.
+Ultimately, these effects all add up to one thing: in medias res is an excellent tool to create tense and dynamic writing in the 'rising action' part of any story.
 It’s the perfect way to pique someone’s curiosity and get them invested in the story — by leaving out essential details, the audience is left wondering ‘How did we get here?’ and ‘How will this end?’.
 The immediate sense of mystery, tension, and excitement created by starting the story in this way propels it forward, even in the more quiet parts of the novel — it’s no wonder authors have used this technique for so long.

 Example: Will Odysseus prevail and manage to overcome the suitors?